 Keep an eye on the Scope Display, and make sure the signal fills at least 10% of the amplitude range at maximum amplitude, but is not larger than the graph range (otherwise clipping and errors will result).
-When using Auto Sweep amplitude we suggest a Response V goal of 3-10mV for power supplies, and 300mV for everything else.
-However for linear units under test, a Constant amplitude will result in a faster response.
-You can use Auto Setup to get a reasonable approximation to the settings you need.
+You can set Sweep Amplitude to Auto, and higher response goal V, such as 300mV if unsure, but this will be slower.
+The wide dynamic range will ensure good operation if you are using a constant sweep amplitude.
+You can use Auto Setup to get a reasonable approximation to the settings you need, and then turn Auto off, and fine tune if necessary.

-If you are having problems with noise in the plot, decrease the measurement bandwidth.
+Bad SNR will manifest as lots of noise in the measurement curve.
+If you are having problems with noise in the plot, decrease the measurement bandwidth or increase the signal generator amplitude.
 A good starting point is 1kHz, but if too much noise, reduce BW to 100 Hz.
+Note that the ratio between Stop Frequency and Bandwidth cannot exceed 1M.
+If it does, the Bandwidth will be raised, and resolution at low frequencies reduced.